WalletWasabi/WasabiDoc/docs/using-wasabi/WasabiSetupVM.md

 your@vm:~$ git checkout <development branch>
 ```

-Pull the latest commits and compile from source.
+Pull the latest commits and compile from source:

 ```sh
 your@vm:~$ git pull